Vonshad/Offensive_Sec/EN_writeups/linux/Mirai_HTB.md

 ![Getting root](https://i.imgur.com/0vwQ1TA.png)

-Just like that, we are admin of the system.
-However, before we can call it a day, we still need to get the root flag.
+Just like that, we are the root user.
+However, before we can call it a day, we need to get the root flag.

 ### *Getting the root.txt flag*